Are you fascinated by the procedure of bloodwork, and helping people?

 If you’re interested in pursuing this rewarding career or are looking to build your skill set to become a successful phlebotomist, this article is for you.

-In this article, we will uncover the important skills phlebotomists need in order to become valuable, how you can develop the right skills and other FAQs.
+In this article, we will uncover the important skills phlebotomists need to become valuable, how you can develop the right skills, and other FAQs.

 So let’s dive right in.

 What Do Phlebotomists Do?
 An Overview

 It might be pretty evident that the primary responsibility of a phlebotomist is drawing and collecting blood, usually for diagnosis.

 But, phlebotomists also handle additional roles and responsibilities apart from just drawing blood, such as:

 - Patient Identification: Phlebotomists are required to verify the patient’s identity to ensure proper sample collection.

 - Infection Control: This is one of the most important aspects of a phlebotomist, to maintain a clean and sterile environment so that there is no risk of infection.

 - Equipment Maintenance: Phlebotomists are also required to keep their equipment, such as collection tubes, syringes, and needles sterilized and in good working condition.

 - Specimen Storage and Handling: After the blood drawing and collection are done, phlebotomists are required to handle and store the specimens appropriately so that they reach the laboratory in good condition.